VojtaMarek/match_product_service/README.md

 # match_product_service
-MPS is a service that matches an offer item with a list of products based on the api id matching criteria.
+MPS is a service that matches offer items with a list of products based on the API id matching criteria.
-Products are matched and compared with similarities and differences couts and returned in a json response.
+Products are matched, compared with similarities and differences counts, and returned in a JSON response.

 Running with Python 3.12, FastAPI, Uvicorn, Pytest, Requests, Pydantic, and Pipenv.